ayansengupta17/ayansengupta17.github.io/_pages/about.md

 3. **How to solve Rubik's cube.** I won't claim I learnt it just by myself in a random weekend.
 Actually, I learned to solve Rubik's cube from YouTube videos.
 I am not a speed cuber, not even close, but yes I can solve it!
 4. **How to solve Magic cube.** The intuitions and methods are same as a normal Rubik's cube, but it requires a bit of practice.

-Apart from these, I love playing FIFA and other online multiplayer games like Counter-Strike.
+Apart from these, I love playing FIFA and other online multiplayer games like Counter-Strike.<br/>
 PS: I am a great fan of Harry Potter series.